-Make sure your cat is wearing a collar with an identification tag; this will make it much easier for them to be returned if they stray too far.
+When preparing to let your cat outside for the first time, make sure that they have identification!
+Your cat can wear a collar with an identification tag.
+This will make it much easier for them to be returned if they stray too far.
 Remember, cats are extremely active creatures and a collar can get caught.
 Make sure you select a collar with a quick release to keep your cat safe.
 If your cat loses their collar, there are other ways they can be identified.

 While it is not a legal requirement to microchip your cat, it is highly recommended.
 If someone finds your cat, believing that they are stray, it is likely that they will check for a microchip with a vet.

 If you want to know your cat’s whereabouts at all times, we would suggest trying out a collar with a GPS tracker.